 Scan at your leisure or use the links below to jump to your section of choice.
 Some of these questions will be more applicable to you than others—we all have our hot-button and make-or-break issues!
 And, these are straightforward questions you have every right to ask.
 There are some fairly unique camp questions you'll also want to consider, but that's for another time.

 If I missed anything, please take to the comments and let me know.
 I’m certain I have everything covered, so I dare you to prove otherwise.
+Once you've found your perfect camp, check out our tips on making the most of the summer experience.

 1. How long has the camp been in business?